CSDT-ECI/Andres-Marcelo-Outout-Api/docs/readmes/QualityModels.md

 ![img.png](../img/sonardash.png)

 1. **Compatibility** - SonarCloud and its plugins are only compatible with java versions above 11, so the project was updated to use Java 21.
-> [!NOTE]
-> 🤕 At the beginning of the project, java version was 8! so I had to update the version and with this, I had to update the dependencies and some code that was deprecated, another refactoring exercise that was not planned and was pretty diffiult.
+> **NOTE:** 🤕 At the beginning of the project, java version was 8! so I had to update the version and with this, I had to update the dependencies and some code that was deprecated, another refactoring exercise that was not planned and was pretty diffiult.
 > Also, The integration tests that were implemented were not compatible with the new version of java, so I had to update them too.
 2. **Code Coverage** - Sonarcloud doesn't provide code coverage as itself, but it can be integrated with other tools like JaCoCo ✅ to provide this information.
 In this case, the project has a good coverage, but it can be improved.
 3. **Code Smells** - The analysis identified several code smells in the project, including: